-The only difference is that you need to add beaten eggs in the batter to use as tempura coating.
+The only difference is that you need to add beaten eggs to the tempura batter.

 For easier preparation, many manufacturers provide the tempura batter mix flour.

-Some people think it is better to buy the tempura flour than the instant tenkasu, while some others think otherwise.
+Some people think it is better to buy tempura flour rather than the instant tenkasu, while some believe otherwise.

-These two kinds of products indeed have their advantages and disadvantages.
+These two kinds of products have their advantages and disadvantages.

-The pre-ready tenkasu might be the best for practicality, but you need to store them properly to keep the crispiness.
-Also, they won’t last long.
+The pre-ready tenkasu might be the best for practicality, but you need to store them properly to keep them crisp.
+Also, pre-made tempura flakes won’t last long.

-On the other hand, the mixed flour would require effort for cooking, although it is still much easier than making it from scratch.
+On the other hand, the mixed flour would require effort for cooking, although it is still much more manageable than making it from scratch.